awsdocs/aws-systems-manager-user-guide/doc_source/change-manager-troubleshooting.md

 # Troubleshooting Change Manager<a name="change-manager-troubleshooting"></a>

-Use the following information to help you troubleshoot problems with AWS Systems Manager Change Manager \(Change Manager\)\.
+Use the following information to help you troubleshoot problems with Change Manager, a capability of AWS Systems Manager\.

 **Topics**
 + [“Group *\{GUID\}* not found” error during change request approvals when using Active Directory \(groups](#change-manager-troubleshooting-sso)